 🥣 What is tahini?

 First and foremost, tahini is a paste made from ground sesame seeds.
 That means it is naturally vegan.
-Tahini has a nutty flavor, although not as pronounced as peanut butter or other kinds of nut butters.
+Tahini has a nutty flavor, although not as pronounced as peanut butter or other kinds of nut butter.

 Once elusive and known to only a few American home cooks, tahini has become a staple ingredient.
 It's no longer limited to making creamy hummus or baba ganoush.

-Why You'll Love This Recipe
+⭐ Why You'll Love This Recipe

 Economy.
 High-quality tahini without added oil (if you can find it at the grocery store) is expensive.

-📋 One ingredient
+📋 One Ingredient

 Sesame seeds.
 The best-tasting tahini uses hulled sesame seeds.
 Hulling is the process of removing the outer casing of sesame seeds.
 In my experience, tahini made with unhulled seeds can have a bitter flavor and a less creamy texture.